Class Groups

 We use our kind hands, and we follow the instructions all the time.

-In English, we will be completing lots of fun learning activities based on the biography ‘I am Rosa Parks' by Brad Meltzer, and the story ‘The Ugly Duckling’.
-The children will be writing about what they have learnt about Rosa Parks, and they will be retelling and innovating 'The Ugly Duckling' story.
-They will also use story maps and differentiated texts to help them write.
+In English, we will be completing lots of fun learning activities based on the stories of ‘The Disgusting Sandwich’ by Gareth Edwards and ‘Fantastic Mr Fox’ by Roald Dahl.
+The children will be retelling and later innovating these stories.
+They will also use story maps and differentiated texts to help them write these narratives.
 We will be learning to plan our writing, breaking it up into beginning, middle and end, as well as correctly using their 'just do it' rules!
-As well as going on a journey into the world of narratives, the children will also write a winter poem!
+As well as going on a journey into the world of narratives, the children will also explore non-fiction texts and write instructions on how to make their own sandwich!
+We can't wait to see what the children achieve!

 To support your child further with their reading skills, please click on the link below to watch Read, Write, Inc's engaging phonics videos.
 Your child will be familiar with the routines used in Read, Write, Inc